 Compared to 2020, Arkansas's venture capital funds this year were on par with those in Oklahoma in both the number of deals and size of investments.
 However, venture capital in Arkansas still lags significantly when compared to Tennessee and Missouri.
-Even so, Arkansas's gains in venture capital investments outpaced all three comparator states.
+Even so, Arkansas's gains in venture capital

-The reasons for the increase in venture capital funding in Arkansas are tied both to the national economic rebound after COVID-19 as well as to a small number of highly successful companies in the state's agricultureagriculture and adjacent industries.
+The reasons for the increase in venture capital funding in Arkansas are tied both to the national economic rebound after COVID-19 as well as to a small number of highly successful companies in the state's agriculture agricultureand adjacent industries.
 The top five venture capital deals in 2021 represent 96.6% of all the funding raised.
-All of these deals were in agriculture or agricultural-adjacent industries.
+All of these deals were in agriculture or agriculturaladjacent industries.